-First and foremost, I thank you for the trust and support you show in our Company.
-Secondly, I would like to take this opportunity to assure you that the Board and I remain fully committed in doing all we can to help our Company grow and prosper.
+To close, I would like to take this opportunity to assure you that the Board and I remain fully committed to doing all we can to help our Company to continue to grow and prosper.
+Thank you for your continued support and confidence in our management team.